Benchwise/benchwise/README.md

-# Getting Started with BenchWise
+# Getting Started with Benchwise

-Welcome to BenchWise!
+Welcome to Benchwise!
 This guide will help you get up and running with evaluating LLMs using our platform.

-## What is BenchWise?
+## What is Benchwise?

-BenchWise is an open-source platform that makes LLM evaluation as easy as writing unit tests.
+Benchwise is an open-source platform that makes LLM evaluation as easy as writing unit tests.
 With PyTest-like syntax, you can create custom evaluations, share benchmarks with the community, and monitor your models in production.

 ## Quick Start